aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/symbology-and-text/_index.md

 <a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/generation/symbology_codetext/SetBarcodeSymbologyAndText.java" target="_blank">View SetBarcodeSymbologyAndText.java</a>

-You can also browse all barcode generation examples in the <a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/tree/master/src/test/java/com/aspose/barcode/guide/generation" target="_blank">Generation examples directory</a>.

 ## Select a barcode symbology

 Create a `BarcodeGenerator` with one of the constants exposed by `EncodeTypes`.